Palo Dura Canyon Has Patriotic Pride

 I have to admit, I have so many thoughts going through my head for this post that I have been procrastinating, trying to put it all into a sensible presentation.
 I decided to just sit down, and see what comes out on “paper” so, please bare with me on this one.

-It is telling to watch someone revisit their childhood memories, and one of the places my love frequented as a kid was Lake Meredith; Oasis on The Plains!
+It is telling to watch someone revisit their childhood memories, and one of the places my husband frequented as a kid was Lake Meredith; Oasis on The Plains!

 - 45 miles NE of Amarillo, on the Canadian River

 - Over 16,000 acres, with a mean depth of 30 ft.